omcljs/om/README.md

   `:instrument`.
 Simplifies debugging components and generic editors.
 * Provides stream of all application state change deltas via `:tx-listen`.
 Simplifies synchronization online and offline.
 * Customizable semantics.
-Fine grained control how components store state, even for components outside of your control.
+Fine grained control over how components store state, even for components outside of your control.
 Simplifies using Om components outside the Om framework, debugging, and adding event hooks not anticipated by original component designer.